 I broke a simple rule of investing in index funds.
-And you should remember this too when it comes to your investment.
+And it would be best if you remembered this too when it comes to your investment.
 Here it is;

-I looked at them, and calculate my monthly returns, which showed an annual interest of -22%.
+I looked at them and calculated my monthly returns, which showed an annual interest of -22%.
 This got me scared.
-But, rather than pulling out my funds- I did the research to reassure myself that index fund investing is the way to go.
+Rather than pulling out my funds- I researched to reassure myself that index fund investing is the way to go.

 And the results show exactly that!
 That should reassure you that investing in index funds is perfectly safe, and can get you a good return on your money.

 Forgive me; I have interchanged the terms index funds and ETFs throughout this peace.
 They are different but similar.
 They are both a portfolio constructed to match a stock index, such as the NZX-50.
 The index that follows the 50 largest NZ companies.
 Check out this article from Investopedia.com if you want the technical differences between the two.